The best free antivirus around might surprise you

 On the downside, it interfered more during application installation.
 Based on a sample of 20 installed applications, AV-TEST found that the industry standard for a slowdown when installing applications is 15%.
 With Microsoft Defender, app installation slows down by 33%.

-Finally, Microsoft Defender was said to be comparatively faster than Kaspersky, McAfee, or AVG.
-It doesn’t slow down file copying at all, even with the industry average being a low 1%.
+Finally, Microsoft Defender was said to be comparatively faster than the likes of Kaspersky, McAfee, or AVG, with no speed decrease during file copying.

 Having a strong antivirus solution is a must in today’s risky cyber environment.
 With the rising popularity of remote and hybrid working, in which employees often use personal endpoints, and unsecured networks, for work, making sure every device is free from malware and ransomware is paramount.